.png)

 MYKOLAIV / KHERSON SHELTER

 Run by a terrific woman with a huge heart and a great love of cats & dogs – this smaller shelter (70 dogs & 40 cats) is much better equipped with some recently refurbished buildings and improved facilities with a small medical room and new accommodation for the animals.
-It also provides a specific building that should be completed at end Summer 2025 that will provide accommodation for up to 12 injured service personnel & their families who are keen to improve their mental health by working alongside the animal with a view to adopt a dog or cat subsequently.
-A hugely exciting project which we will keep you updated on, over the Summer.
+It also provides a specific building that should be completed at end Summer 2026 that will provide accommodation for up to 12 injured service personnel & their families who are keen to improve their mental health by working alongside the animals with a view to adopting a dog or cat subsequently.
+A hugely exciting project which we will keep you updated on.